MicrosoftDocs/cpp-docs/docs/preprocessor/fenv-access.md

 By default, **fenv_access** is **off**.
 If the compiler can assume that your code does not access or manipulate the floating-point environment, then it can perform many floating-point code optimizations.
 Set **fenv_access**  to **on** to inform the compiler that your code accesses the floating-point environment to test status flags, exceptions, or to set control mode flags.
 The compiler disables these optimizations so that your code can access the floating-point environment consistently.

 For more information on floating-point behavior, see [/fp (Specify Floating-Point Behavior)](../build/reference/fp-specify-floating-point-behavior.md).

+There are restrictions on the ways you can use the **fenv_access** pragma in combination with other floating-point settings:

+- You can't enable **fenv_access** unless precise semantics are enabled.
+Precise semantics can be enabled either by the [float_control](float-control.md) pragma, or by using the [/fp:precise](../build/reference/fp-specify-floating-point-behavior.md) or [/fp:strict](../build/reference/fp-specify-floating-point-behavior.md) compiler options.
+The compiler defaults to **/fp:precise** if no other floating-point command-line option is specified.

+- You can't use **float_control** to disable precise semantics when **fenv_access(on)** is set.

+These restrictions mean the order of some floating-point pragmas is significant.
+For more information, see [float_control](float-control.md).

 The kinds of optimizations that are subject to **fenv_access** are: